 Prediction markets are federally legal in the United States.
-They are also the subject of more than a dozen active legal challenges from state regulators, at least two major federal circuit court splits, a Supreme Court question that is almost certain to be granted in 2026 or 2027, and a bipartisan bill introduced in Congress in March 2026 that would restrict them further.
-The answer to whether prediction markets are legal in the US in April 2026 is: yes, and also, it depends where you live, what you want to trade, and how the courts rule in the next twelve months.
+They are also the subject of active legal challenges across roughly a dozen states, the first federal appeals-court ruling on the question (the Third Circuit, which sided with the platforms in early April 2026), a wave of CFTC lawsuits brought against individual states, the first outright state ban (Minnesota, effective 1 August 2026), a growing set of tribal-nation lawsuits, a Supreme Court question that is almost certain to be granted in 2026 or 2027, and a bipartisan bill introduced in Congress in March 2026 that would restrict them further.
+The answer to whether prediction markets are legal in the US in mid-2026 is: yes, and also, it depends where you live, what you want to trade, and how the courts rule in the next twelve months.

 The contradiction is real and it is structural.
 Federal law, specifically the Commodity Exchange Act, grants the CFTC exclusive jurisdiction over transactions on designated contract markets.
 Kalshi and Polymarket US are both CFTC-designated.
 Under the CFTC's reading, this means state gambling commissions have no authority over their contracts.
-Under the reading several states have advanced — Nevada, Massachusetts, Tennessee, Ohio, New Jersey, Arizona — states retain their traditional police-power authority to regulate gambling within their borders, regardless of how a platform labels its product.
+Under the reading a growing number of states have advanced, Nevada, Massachusetts, Tennessee, Ohio, New Jersey, Arizona, Connecticut, Illinois, New York, Wisconsin and Minnesota among them, states retain their traditional police-power authority to regulate gambling within their borders, regardless of how a platform labels its product.
 Courts have split on which reading wins.
 The question is now escalating through the federal appeals courts and is widely expected to reach the Supreme Court.

-This guide covers the federal framework, the state-by-state picture as of late April 2026, the pending legal questions, and what it means in practice for users.
-The law is moving quickly — particularly on the state level — so always verify current status directly with the platform and your state before trading.
+This guide covers the federal framework, the state-by-state picture as of mid-2026, the pending legal questions, and what it means in practice for users.
+The law is moving quickly, particularly on the state level, so always verify current status directly with the platform and your state before trading.
 Nothing here is legal or financial advice.

 The federal position